wpdas/naxios/README.md

 #### Wallet API Reference

 - `accounts`: Signed-in Accounts.
+- `accountId`: main/first signed-in account ID in the accounts list.
 - `contractId`: Contract ID.
 - `initNear`: (This is called automatically.
 You don't need to call it!)
 Initializes a connection to the NEAR blockchain.
 - `network`: Current network (`testnet`, `mainnet` or `localnet`).